 Skin and scalp conditions are fairly common these days.
 They could occur due to a number of reasons.
 These maybe poor hygiene practices such as not washing hair frequently, allergic and hypersensitive reactions to certain ingredients or environmental factors such as moisture, humidity or dryness.
 In fact, even a minor change in hairline from one side to another can cause pain in scalp.
 If you ever feel irritation in scalp, first look into the causes of irritation and sensitivity, and then find its appropriate treatment.
-A number of products such as shampoos and conditioners for sensitive scalp are required to be used when treating any scalp condition.
+A number of products such as best shampoos and conditioners for sensitive scalp are required to be used when treating any scalp condition.

 Causes of Scalp Sensitivity